kingsley-devy/alx-zero_day/0x03-git/README.md

 _Perfect!
 You did an amazing update in your project and it’s isolated correctly from the main branch._

-Ho wait, your manager needs a quick fix in your project and it needs to be deployed now:
+_Ho wait, your manager needs a quick fix in your project and it needs to be deployed now:_

-Change branch to main
+* Change branch to main
-Update the file bash/alx by replacing echo "ALX" with echo "ALX School is so cool!"
+* Update the file bash/alx by replacing echo "ALX" with echo "ALX School is so cool!"
-Delete the directory js
+* Delete the directory js
-Commit your changes (message: “Hot fix”) and push to the origin
+* Commit your changes (message: “Hot fix”) and push to the origin

+## Task 4
+_Of course, you can also work on the same branch as your co-workers and it’s best if you keep up to date with their changes._

+_For this task – and only for this task – please update your file README.md in the main branch from GitHub.com.
+It’s the only time you are allowed to update and commit from GitHub interface._

+_After you have done that, in your terminal:_

+* Get all changes of the main branch locally (i.e. your README.md file will be updated)
+* Create a new file up_to_date at the root of your directory and in it, write the git command line used
+* Add up_to_date to git, commit (message: “How to be up to date in git”), and push to the origin

+__ALX SE__.